Owlflight, by Mercedes Lackey & Larry Dixon

 Owflight takes place after the Mage Storms trilogy (Storm Warning, Storm Rising, and Storm Breaking), and while it’s not necessary to have read the previous books set in Valdemar, it helps.
 This book is set in and near the village of Errold’s Grove, on the northern border of Valdemar.

 All of this is just set-up for the real meat of the novel, which could be subtitled “Darian Becomes a Hawkbrother.”
 Darian is rescued by and finds a new mentor in the Tayledras scout Snowfire, who is not a wise old teacher but more of an elder brother.
-The Tayledras, also known as Hawkbrothers, a people who mentally bond to genetically-engineered, intelligent birds, take him under their wing (pun intended) and Darian begins to heal, not only from the death of his parents but from the trauma of the barbarian attack and Justyn’s death.
+The Tayledras, also known as Hawkbrothers, a people who mentally bond to genetically-engineered, intelligent birds, take him under their wing (pun intended.)
+Under their guidance and protection, Darian begins to heal, not only from the death of his parents but from the trauma of the barbarian attack and Justyn’s death.
 But when he discovers that not all his fellow villagers escaped capture, Darian and the small band of Tayledras must find a way to take on an army.

 As usual, Lackey is a skilled storyteller, creating interesting and believably flawed characters while moving the story along at a good (but never rushed) pace.
 She has a keen eye for detail, bringing the forest and the Tayledras culture to life.
 Darian and Snowfire are the POV characters (the book is written in third-person limited), and Lackey switches between them skillfully, depending on the needs of the story.

 If I have any complaints, it’s that Owlflight lacks some of the complexity and tension of the Mage Winds and Mage Storms trilogies.
 Yet not every story can focus on a threat to the-world-as-we-know-it, as both those trilogies did (boy, did they!)
 In this book, Lackey steps back to tell a more personal story, one with a more localized danger, and does so pretty well.
-Owflight wasn’t originally marketed as YA, but it has a YA flavor – not a bad choice for a younger teen’s first introduction to Valdemar.
+Owflight wasn’t originally marketed as YA, but it has a YA flavor—not a bad choice for a younger teen’s first introduction to Valdemar.
 (Note: If you do give the book to a younger teen, you should be aware that the sequel is more mature-teen in its outlook.)

 four-stars